 In Week 7 we will do the following (please, click on the Segment links below to access the course materials):

 Deliverable 3 (2%): Submit an updated video presenting your finalized design.

 Homework 6: Use the proximity sensor to determine the distance to an object and then show the measured distance on the LCD display

 Goal: Understand how to use the proximity sensor and the LCD display with the Arduino.
 Learn to use C++ libraries to control complex electronic components such as the LCD display.
-This homework leads up to Deliverable 3 where the proximity sensor is to be operated with a C++ library that needs to be written.

 Set-up: Connect the proximity sensor and the LCD display to the Arduino.